swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 **File Types**

 When you enter the `ls` command, it lists the contents of the current directory.
-There are several items in the home directory, notice that they are all colored blue.
-This tells us that all of these items are directories as opposed to files.
+There are several items in your home directory.

 Let's create an empty file using the `touch` command.
 Enter the
 command: